forward-motion/commentbox.io/README.md

 ### Displaying comment count outside of the plugin

-Some implementations may choose to have a "comments" button that displays the box only when clicked, and may want to show the number of comments available.
+Some implementations may choose to have a "comments" button that displays the box only when clicked, and may want to show the number of comments available before the box is shown.
 To get this number, simply pass in the `onCommentCount` option:
 ```js
 commentBox('my-project-id', {
     onCommentCount(count) {